particle-iot/docs/src/content/datasheets/wi-fi/p2-photon-migration-guide.md

 Pins A3, A4, DAC/A6 do not exist on the P2 and are NC.

 You will need to use different pins if you are currently using these pins.
+There are a large number of additional pins (S0 - S6), however.

 ### SPI